awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 ## Snowflake and Data Wrangler<a name="data-wrangler-security-snowflake"></a>

-All permissions for AWS resources will be managed via your IAM role attached to your SageMaker Studio instance\.
-Snowflake specific permissions are to be managed by the Snowflake admin, as they can grant granular permissions/privileges to each Snowflake user\.
+All permissions for AWS resources are managed via your IAM role attached to your Studio instance\.
+The Snowflake administrator manages Snowflake\-specific permissions, as they can grant granular permissions and privileges to each Snowflake user\.
 This includes databases, schemas, tables, warehouses, and storage integration objects\.
-You will have to ensure that the correct permissions are set up outside of Data Wrangler\.
+You must ensure that the correct permissions are set up outside of Data Wrangler\.

-Note that the Snowflake `COPY INTO Amazon S3` command moves data from Snowflake to S3 over the public internet by default but data in transit will be secured using SSL\.
-Data at rest in Amazon S3 will be encrypted with SSE\-KMS using the default AWS KMS key\.
+Note that the Snowflake `COPY INTO Amazon S3` command moves data from Snowflake to Amazon S3 over the public internet by default, but data in transit is secured using SSL\.
+Data at rest in Amazon S3 is encrypted with SSE\-KMS using the default AWS KMS key\.

 With respect to Snowflake credentials storage, Data Wrangler does not store customer credentials\.
-Data Wrangler uses AWS Secrets Manager to store the credentials in a Secret and rotates secrets as part of a best practice security plan\.
-The Snowflake or Studio administrator needs to ensure that the data scientist’s Studio execution role is granted permission to perform `GetSecretValue` on the Secret where the credentials are stored\.
-If already attached to the Studio execution role, the `AmazonSageMakerFullAccess` policy will have the necessary permissions to read secrets created by Data Wrangler and secrets created by following the naming and tagging convention in the instructions above\.
-Secrets that do not follow the conventions will need to be separately granted access\.
-It is recommended to use Secrets Manager to prevent sharing credentials over unsecured channels, however note that a logged\-in user can retrieve the plain\-text password by launching a terminal or Python notebook in Studio and then invoking API calls from the Secrets Manager API\.
+Data Wrangler uses Secrets Manager to store the credentials in a secret and rotates secrets as part of a best practice security plan\.
+The Snowflake or Studio administrator needs to ensure that the data scientist’s Studio execution role is granted permission to perform `GetSecretValue` on the secret storing the credentials\.
+If already attached to the Studio execution role, the `AmazonSageMakerFullAccess` policy has the necessary permissions to read secrets created by Data Wrangler and secrets created by following the naming and tagging convention in the instructions above\.
+Secrets that do not follow the conventions must be separately granted access\.
+We recommend using Secrets Manager to prevent sharing credentials over unsecured channels; however, note that a logged\-in user can retrieve the plain\-text password by launching a terminal or Python notebook in Studio and then invoking API calls from the Secrets Manager API\.

 ## Data Encryption with AWS KMS<a name="data-wrangler-security-kms"></a>